Places of Interest

 The 'Greater Speyside' area in North-East Scotland treats you to an excellent mix of things to do and see with beautiful scenery.
 Activities such as fishing, golf, extreme outdoor sports, castles and famous distilleries will take up your time.
 For Speyside golf courses see our local courses on the left handside.

-The Spey valley lies between Inverness and Elgin.
-The river Spey meanders past distilleries, castles and forests on its way to Spey Bay and the North Sea, where you may be lucky enough to spot dolphins and seals.
+Starting high in the hills near Dalwhinnie, the river Spey meanders past distilleries, castles and forests on its way to Spey Bay and the North Sea, where you may be lucky enough to spot dolphins and seals.

 Speyside is excellent for walking.
 The Speyside Way is a well known walk that runs for 70 miles from Buckie, through to Spey Bay and then on to the village of Tomintoul, high in the Grampians, and then further on to Aviemore.
 The first section of the walk follows the Spey, where you may see ospreys fishing for salmon.
 Much of the walking is on the flat, with the occasional small hill, which makes it suitable for walkers of all abilities.
 The route is well marked and takes you through beautiful countryside and woods using footpaths, a former railway line and occasionally the road.
 Finally you climb out of the valley and up into the hills.